IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Foundational elements are the very basic elements to create a page in Dataverse.
 These basic elements have been broken down to Grid Layout, Color pPalette, Typography, Logos, Icons.

+Due to the use of Bootstrap and PrimeFaces, we have to do some tweeking and overriding in order to get everything as consistent as possible.

 Grid Layout
 ===========